jeffseo/EOSC114/Module-5/README.md

       It is from mesocyclone rotation that the strongest tornadoes are formed (see Lesson 5).
   3. Explain how storms get their energy from the Sun.
+    1. Page 45
+    2. When the remaining sunlight *(that passed through Thermosphere [absorbs non-visible radiation], stratosphere [absorbes most of the ultraviolet light], and reaches the troposphere)* is absorbed by the ground, it causes Earth's surface to get warm.
+When this occurs, some of the energy can be consumed evaporating liquid water from the oceans, lakes, rivers, vegetation, and soil.
+This portion of energy from the sun is hidden as **latent heat** in the water vapour.
+The remainder goes into **sensible heating** of the air.
+    3. Therefore, the portion of energy from the sun that is captured at the Earth's surface is split into two parts:
+      1. Sensible heat
+      2. Latent heat
+    And these two heat sources are the fuel for storms which we measure by air temperature and humidity, respectively.
+    **TEMPERATURE** and **HUMIDITY** are very important when studying storms.
+    4. Since the sun is only available during the day, it is near sunset when the greater accumulation of heat occurs.
+Therefore, **late afternoon and early evening are the most likely times for thunderstorm formation**.
   4. Explain the main characteristics that make a supercell thunderstorm so much nastier than a normal thunderstorm.
   5. Be able to recognize thunderstorms in radar and satellite images.
     1. Weather radar transmits a beam of microwaves into the atmosphere, and "listens" for the faint echo of microwave energy that bounces back off of raindrops.
 Heavier rain causes a stronger echo, which is often coloured as yellow and red on radar displays.
 The lighter rain is shown with the blues and greens.
 The radar image below shows a number of thunderstorms producing spotty heavy rain, with no rain (shown as black in this image) in between.